 (See also Overview of Delirium and Dementia Overview of Delirium and Dementia Delirium (sometimes called acute confusional state) and dementia are the most common causes of cognitive impairment, although affective disorders (eg, depression) can also disrupt cognition... read more .)

-Dementia may occur at any age but affects primarily the elderly.
+Dementia may occur at any age but affects primarily older people.
 It accounts for more than half of nursing home admissions.

-Dementias may result from primary diseases of the brain or other conditions (see Classification of Some Dementias).
+Dementias may result from primary diseases of the brain or other conditions (see table ).